What is Bikeshare?

 Gotcha started service in July 2019, with stations situated where demand was predicted to be greatest: Downtown, LSU, Southern University and nearby neighborhoods.
 In a second phase, bikeshare will expand to the Baton Rouge Health District and Mid City.

 BikeShare will improve Baton Rouge in multiple ways, but the most notable areas are transportation/mobility, quality of life, economic impact, health and traffic safety.

-BikeShare is best for short distance point-to-point trips.
-Various membership options will be available, from a few dollars for a one-day membership pass to annual memberships that are less than the cost of owning a bike.
-The first half hour is usually free; after that, the subscriber is charged gradually increasing fees to discourage users from holding onto bicycles when they are not being used, ensuring that bikes are available for all subscribers and the system is shared.
+Bikeshare is best for short distance point-to-point trips.
+Various membership options are available, from a few dollars for a one-day membership pass to annual memberships that are less than the cost of owning a bike.
+Under memberships, the first hour is free.
+After that, subscribers are charged gradually increasing fees to discourage users from holding onto bicycles when they are not being used, ensuring that bikes are available for all subscribers and the system is shared.

-Ride: Take as many 30-minute trips as you want under your membership type.
-Your time starts over each time you unlock a bike.
+Ride: Take trips for up to an hour of accumulated time each day.
+The timer starts over each time you unlock a bike.

 Return: After riding, return the bike to any station.
 Make sure it is docked securely and go about your day!